reasonml/reasonml.github.io/docs/function.md

 _Cheat sheet for the full function syntax at the end_

-Can you believe we haven't covered function until now?
+Can you believe we haven't covered functions until now?

 Functions are declared with an arrow and return the expression.